 How we equip you as emerging leaders to serve God and neighbor in the working world

 The Boston Fellows program aims to facilitate the practice of daily devotional time with God, with silence and solitude forming the context for prayer and Bible reading/reflection, in common with the rest of your cohort.
-In addition, we facilitate specific practices/disciplines for spiritual development: an approach to spiritual formation (Willard, Smith, Bonhoeffer, et al.); the practice of Sabbath/leisure; “fasting” from electronics on special occasions; simplicity (the conditions of the Spiritual Formation Weekends); group prayer for vocational and personal concerns; corporate worship (church attendance); and other exercises (solo times, prayer, worship, reflections on seasons of the church year, outdoor activities, etc.).
+In addition, we facilitate specific practices/disciplines for spiritual development: an approach to spiritual formation (Dallas Willard, James K.A.
+Smith, Dietrich Bonhoeffer, et al.); the practice of Sabbath/leisure; “fasting” from electronics on special occasions; simplicity (the conditions of the Spiritual Formation Weekends); group prayer for vocational and personal concerns; corporate worship (church attendance); and other exercises (solo times, prayer, worship, reflections on seasons of the church year, outdoor activities, etc.).

 FOUNDATIONS, PERSPECTIVES, INTELLECTUAL DEVELOPMENT

 Primarily during the first half of the year, the program aims to give you a solid biblical framework and theological perspectives for understanding work, your job, and Christian involvement in the world in general: Sabbath/leisure (Margaret Hothem); the Creation/Fall/Redemption/Restoration story (Amy Sherman, Al Wolters); contemporary culture; issues of vocation/calling/gifting (Prayer for the workplace; Leading Lives that Matter; Teaching Saturdays); ways to view and respond to the contemporary world; Science and faith; engagement with public life; and living in view of the age to come (McDonough); and many shorter readings.